jays-codes/ud-microservices-springboot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: message (springboot 3.3.1 : jdk21, mvn, jar | Spring Cloud Functions)
+- updated for Apache Kafka; added compose entries for Kafka; updated application.yml for kafka entries
 - modified application.yml, added binding to publish event to communication-sent queue
 - message microservice is subscribe to, and reads from event broker (rabbitmq); only logs event for now
 - updated for RabbitMQ, spring cloud stream, spring cloud functions; added sendCommunication() in createAccount() to send event message dto to message broker microservice; Autowired StreamBridge bean in AccountServiceImpl